Introduction to UNF

 UNF began offering classes in 1972 to a 2,000-member student body and was initially established as an upper-division and master’s degree-granting institution.
 In 1984, freshmen and sophomores were admitted.
 In 1990, UNF launched a doctoral program in educational leadership.
 In 2007, UNF added a doctorate in nursing practice and a doctorate in physical therapy.
 And in 2016, UNF offered a post-MSN doctor of nursing practice and a doctorate in clinical nutrition.

-In 2004, President Delaney allocated special funding to create UNF’s Flagship Programs.
+In 2004, former President John Delaney allocated special funding to create UNF’s Flagship Programs.
 This initiative was designed to strengthen some of our best recognized academic programs, along with those programs that had significant potential to become national models and make them signature programs for our university.
 In July 2005, UNF established its first flagship program, the Brooks College of Health’s School of Nursing.
 Five other programs followed, including Transportation and Logistics and International Business, both in May 2006; Coastal Biology in October 2006; and the Department of Nutrition and Dietetics and the Department of Music in June 2011.
 All six of these programs have received and graduated students who have achieved levels of national prominence.

 Building on our belief that students can develop incredible insights and skills by researching with faculty mentors, and by walking off the UNF campus to engage with local and international communities, we also began our transformational learning opportunity (TLO) program in 2004.
 As a part of this effort, the University of North Florida created the Center for Community-Based Learning.
 The TLOs and the Center for Community-Based Learning provide UNF students with experiences that are an integral component of this institution’s mission to impact the student’s professional and personal development significantly.